atillabirer/gbmbackup/GBM-Diamond/frontend/src/README.md

 - [ ] Metamask Disconnect Button - Actual logic missing
 - [ ] Chain swap hack on hardhat is refreshing the page before both calls
 - [ ] Select / Option CSS missing for dropdowns
+- [x] Messed up the above, workable but deviated from figma
 - [ ] Clearer Terminal messages
+- [ ] Missing 1155 logic
+- [ ] Fix issue with bold values in text, font-weight not showing
+- [ ] Remove units from timers when at 0

 ### Deployment